 In my thirties, my personal study of natural horsemanship became an avenue of spiritual development for me.

-I needed horses, all those years and in all those ways, to help me grow.
+I needed horses, all those years and in all those ways, to keep me sane (well, somewhere closer to sane than I would have been without them) and to help me grow.

 But I found it hard, for many reasons, to reconcile motherhood with horsemanship.
 After my second child was born, my life path took a turn that led me away from horses for a while.